Saco-de-patatas/CH32X0035-PDM/README.md

 ![No interpolation](Pictures/Linear%20Interp.png)

-If we have two samples, Sample[0] and Sample[1], and we have 2^12 steps, that is, 4096 time slots, then we can trace an stright line by simply using the explicit equatinon of a line:
+If we have two samples, Sample[0] and Sample[1], and we have 2^12 steps, that is, 4096 time slots, then we can trace a stright line by simply using the explicit equatinon of a line:

 I(n)=Sample[0]+n*(Sample[1]-Sample[0])/4096.